CombineCommunity/CombineExt/README.md

 <img src="https://img.shields.io/badge/platforms-iOS%2013%20%7C%20macOS 10.15%20%7C%20tvOS%2013%20%7C%20watchOS%206-333333.svg" />
 </p>

-CombineExt povides a collection of operators and utilities for Combine, that are not provided by Apple themselves, but are common in other Reactive Frameworks and standards.
+CombineExt povides a collection of operators, publishers and utilities for Combine, that are not provided by Apple themselves, but are common in other Reactive Frameworks and standards.

-The original inspiration for many of these operators came from many missing pieces coming from the ReactiveX and RxSwift world.
+The original inspiration for many of these additions came from many missing pieces from the world of ReactiveX and RxSwift.

 All operators, utilities and helpers respect the Combine Contract, including backpressure handling: